pgRouting/workshop/docs/source/chapters/installation.rst

 For this workshop you need:

-* Preferable a Linux operating system like Ubuntu
+* Linux operating system like Ubuntu
 * An editor like Gedit, Medit or similar
-* `Geoserver <http://geoserver.org>`_ for the routing application
+* `Geoserver <https://live.osgeo.org/en/quickstart/geoserver_quickstart.html>`_ for the routing application
 * Internet connection

+.. note:: Other systems canbe used, but its out of the scope of this workshop

+All required tools are available on the `OSGeo Live <http://live.osgeo.org>`_.

+..
+TODO put some information on how to install osgeolive on a virtual machine or using a usb stck

-All required tools are available on the `OSGeo Live <http://live.osgeo.org>`_, so the following reference is a quick summary of how to install it on your own computer running Ubuntu 12.04 or later.
+The following reference is a quick summary of how to install it on your own computer running Ubuntu 12.04 or later.

 pgRouting
 -------------------------------------------------------------------------------

-pgRouting on Ubuntu can be installed using packages from a `Launchpad repository <https://launchpad.net/~georepublic/+archive/ubuntu/pgrouting>`_:
+pgRouting on Ubuntu can be installed using packages from a `postgreSQL repository <http://apt.postgresql.org/pub/repos/apt/>`_:

 Using a terminal window: